-To address these challenges, ISDA, working with legal change and data consulting firm D2 Legal Technology (D2LT), launched the Clause Taxonomy and Library Project in 2018, "to identify provisions within the Schedule to the ISDA Master Agreement that may benefit from further standardization" [ISDA, 2020].
+To address these challenges, ISDA, working with legal change and data consulting firm D2 Legal Technology (D2LT), launched the Clause Taxonomy and Library Project in 2018, "to identify provisions within the Schedule to the ISDA Master Agreement that may benefit from further standardization" (ISDA 2020).
 ISDA views increased standardization as a key component for developing enhanced legal documentation standards, and for facilitating further automation of derivatives products through the development of smart derivatives contracts.
-D2LT notes that the standardization of wording will better facilitate the path to automation in the OTC derivatives industry, by helping to define standard business processes in respect of contractual obligations (that are now more standardized in their drafting) contained within ISDA Master Agreement Schedules.
-In particular, the clause taxonomy creates an enumeration of the common business outcomes for each of the clauses in the ISDA Master conducted with 26 leading financial institutions in 2019).
+D2LT notes that the standardization of wording will better facilitate the path to automation in the OTC derivatives industry, by helping to define standard business processes in respect of contractual obligations (that are now more standardized in their drafting) contained

-2 It should be noted that at the time of writing, there are two forms of ISDA Master Agreement preprint available published in 1987, two forms published in 1992 - and a further 2002 form (ignoring the more recent Irish and French law versions).
-Of these five preprint forms, two of these forms (namely the "1992 ISDA Master Agreement (Multicurrency-Cross Border)" and "ISDA 2002 Master Agreement" account for more than 99% of the active ISDA Master Agreements in place (D2LT Legal Agreement Management Survey,
+&lt;sup>2 It should be noted that at the time of writing, there are two forms of ISDA Master Agreement preprint published in 1987, two published in 1992-and a further 2002 form (ignoring the more recent Irish and French law versions).
+Of these five preprint forms, two of these forms (namely the "1992 ISDA Master Agreement (Multicurrency-Cross Border)" and "ISDA 2002 Master Agreement" account for more than 99% of the active ISDA Master Agreements in place (D2LT Legal Agreement Management Survey, conducted with 26 leading financial institutions in 2019).

-Agreement when considering the agreement as a whole (i.e. ISDA Master Agreement preprint and negotiated Schedule).
+within ISDA Master Agreement Schedules.
+In particular, the clause taxonomy creates an enumeration of the common business outcomes for each of the clauses in the ISDA Master Agreement when considering the agreement as a whole (i.e. ISDA Master Agreement preprint and negotiated Schedule).

-This paper reports a parallel effort to D2LT's work on the Clause Taxonomy and Library Project.
+This paper reports a parallel effort to D2LT's work on the Clause Taxonomy and Library Project (Datoo 2019, p.
+79).
 In this report we analyse a representative sample of ISDA Schedule clauses specifying whether and under which conditions the AET provision of the ISDA Master Agreement applies.
 The goal of the analysis is to identify the underlying logic of the clauses, and to paraphrase the clauses in a form of Logical English.
 At the present time, this is a manual process, but one that can benefit from computer assistance in the future.
 By way of context, the operation of AET can be critical in respect of some ISDA Master Agreements, in terms of ensuring the operation of its close-out netting provisions (as detailed in Section 6 (Early Termination) of the ISDA Master Agreement).